 Mr. Elie has extensive experience defending and prosecuting a broad range of environmental, administrative and litigation matters.
 Mr. Elie has handled a wide variety of insurance, commercial litigation and white collar criminal matters as well as pre-litigation counseling for businesses, non-profit organizations and public entities.

 Mr. Elie serves as outside general counsel to several mid-size companies and has guided those clients through myriad legal, business and regulatory matters.
-He is also Musick, Peeler’s Assistant General Counsel representing and advising the Firm’s attorneys.
+He is also Musick, Peeler’s General Counsel, regularly representing and advising the Firm’s attorneys.

 Mr. Elie regularly advises clients with respect to regulatory proceedings, voluntary agency mandated investigation and remediation of contaminated land, responses to agency orders, handling of hazardous substances, evaluation of potential human exposure to chemicals, waste management, soil and water resources, and many other environmental issues.
 He has experience in all aspects of litigation, including pre-litigation notices, discovery, motions, settlement negotiations, mediation, arbitration, trial, appeal, and writ practice.